E(n)-equivariant Graph Neural Cellular Automata: Preliminaries and Related Work

 \subsection{Graph Neural Networks}

-Graph Neural Networks (GNNs) \citep{gori2005new, scarselli2008graph} have become the go-to method for representation learning on graphs.
+Graph Neural Networks (GNNs) \citep{gori2005new} have become the go-to method for representation learning on graphs.
 The core functionality of GNNs is the message-passing scheme.
 Let $\rvs_i \in \sR^s$ represent the feature vector of node $i$ and $\rve_{ij} \in \sR^{e}$ the (possibly available) feature vector of edge $(i, j)$.
 A message-passing layer updates the features of node $i$ as follows:

-where $\phi$ is the message function, $\bigoplus$ is a permutation-invariant operation to aggregate the set of incoming messages (usually a sum or an average), and $\gamma$ is the node update function.
-The operators $\phi$, $\bigoplus$, and $\gamma$ must all be differentiable, allowing message-passing layers to be stacked sequentially and then optimised end-to-end with stochastic gradient descent.
+where $\phi$ is the message function, $\bigoplus$ is a permutation-invariant operation to aggregate the set of incoming messages, and $\gamma$ is the node update function.
+The differentiable operators $\phi$, $\bigoplus$, and $\gamma$ allow message-passing layers to be stacked sequentially and then optimised with (stochastic) gradient descent.

-\subsection{\En-Equivariant Graph Neural Networks}
+\subsection{\En-equivariant Graph Neural Networks}

-Our work builds on \En-Equivariant GNNs (EGNNs) \citep{satorras2021egnn}.
-In this setting, every graph node $i$ has coordinates $\rvx_i \in \sR^{\cd}$ and node features $\rvh_i \in \sR^{\hd}$, and an edge $(i, j) \in \gE$ can possibily have attributes $\rve_{ij} \in \sR^e$.
+Our work builds on \En-equivariant GNNs (EGNNs) \citep{satorras2021egnn}.
+In this setting, every graph node $i$ has coordinates $\rvx_i \in \sR^{\cd}$ and node features $\rvh_i \in \sR^{\hd}$, and an edge $(i, j) \in \gE$ can possibly have attributes $\rve_{ij} \in \sR^e$.
 EGNNs represent a class of GNNs explicitly designed to be permutation equivariant with respect to the nodes (like any GNN), and translation, rotation and reflection equivariant with respect to nodes' coordinates.
-The isometry group corresponding to these symmetries acting in an $n$-dimensional Euclidean space is called the Euclidean group \En.
-We will formally discuss the \emph{key features} of EGNNs (cf. \autoref{eq:equivariance}) while presenting our method in \autoref{sec:method}.
+The isometry group corresponding to these symmetries is called the Euclidean group \En.
+We will formally discuss the \emph{key features} of EGNNs while presenting our method in \Cref{sec:method}.

-\paragraph{\En-Equivariant Graph Convolutions} Given a graph~$\gG$, node coordinates $\big\{\rvx_i\big\}$, node features $\big\{\rvh_i\big\}$ and \emph{optional} edge attributes $\big\{\rve_{ij}\big\}$ an \En-Equivariant Graph Convolution (EGC) sequentially performs:
+\paragraph{\En-equivariant Graph Convolutions} Given a graph~$\gG$, node coordinates $\big\{\rvx_i\big\}$, node features $\big\{\rvh_i\big\}$ and \emph{optional} edge attributes $\big\{\rve_{ij}\big\}$ an \En-equivariant Graph Convolution (EGC) sequentially performs: \\